Steven McInerney

 2023

-Simulated Diegesis is a site-specific installation that was created for the ‘Rising to Float’ exhibition at Greatorex Street gallery in London.
+Simulated Diegesis is a site-specific installation created for the ‘Rising to Float’ exhibition at Greatorex Street gallery in London.
 The installation consisted of seven independent audio channels and light projection that spanned a 40-meter-long corridor.
 The piece was designed to explore the theme of transient spaces whereby synthetic and pre-recorded sounds from the site were concealed with hidden speakers to playfully interact with visitors as they moved through the space.

-The concept was to challenge the public’s perception by creating a simulated diegetic experience for each visitor.
+The intention was to challenge the public’s perception by creating a simulated diegetic experience for each visitor.
 Diegesis refers to the narrative elements of a film that are presented to the audience, such as sounds made by the characters or from the natural environment around them.
 A simulation of these elements created an artificial diegetic experience by design, blending seamlessly with the natural sounds of the space to create a disorienting, immersive experience.

 Installation by Steven McInerney